KNW-169

 Written 02/2021 by Walt Sepaniac, N5TQ, Harris County TX ARES

-As ARES team members, we train in communications a lot: in weekly Nets, which we attend and during events in which we participate.
+As ARES team members, we train in communications a lot: in weekly Nets and during Special Events and SETS in which we participate.

 This training provides us a wealth of valuable skills which we rely upon as we serve in deployments.
 Nets let us practice how to program our radios, test how well our equipment can hit the repeaters, how to operate in a directed net and how to use complex digital modes.
-Events allow us to learn how to deploy to a location and operate portable or mobile stations and how to cross-band the two.
-We learn how to communicate in real-time with events going on around us, how to make important observations and how to properly inform Net Control of a situation like a medical emergency during a marathon.
+Events allow us to learn how to deploy to a location, how to set up and operate portable or mobile stations, how our equipment works together, how effective our antenna solutions are and how to cross-band radios to extend our range.
+We learn how to communicate in real-time with events going on around us, how to make important observations, how we will react to emergencies and priorities and how to properly inform Net Control of a situation like a medical emergency during a marathon.

 In addition, our served agencies ask us to obtain formal training in FEMA’s Incident Command System (ICS) and National Incident Management System (NIMS).
 We need all of this training to perform well as emergency communicators.
 You can’t just show up to the scene of a disaster, pick up a microphone and talk without all of this training and practice!

 One of the most important aspects of our deployments, whether events or actual emergencies, is the planning and documentation process.
 We will not be successful, either individually or as a team, if we don’t plan effectively.
-And without a good plan, we may be setting our team members up to fail.
+Without a good plan, we may be setting our team members up to fail which will reflect badly on those agencies that rely on us for their comms.

 Many criticize the Incident Command System as “just a bunch of forms.”
 Nothing could be further from the truth!
 The forms are an important way to make sure that there is a solid plan underpinning the deployment, that it’s fully thought-out and that it is communicated to members in an effective way.
-By operating within the plan, each of us becomes a force-multiplier to achieving the goal of the deployment.
+By operating within the plan, each of us becomes a force-multiplier to achieving the goals of the deployment and the acceptance by the agencies we support.

 Here are some of the forms we use to plan a deployment, and which you’ll see and use when you participate: